 Before you decide on an unusual arrangement, there are a few things you should consider.
 "Be mindful of floral and prop placement," says Rice.
 "Make sure the guests seated along the aisle don't have to adjust the décor.
 You want them to focus on the ceremony celebration, not the lit candles at their hemline."
 You'll also want to ensure your guests have easy access to their seats.
 If the rows are too long, they may not be able to fill each one with ease.
 "It's difficult to crab-walk down 20 chairs in a formal dress."

 Be sure to leave enough space for your wedding party at the altar so they don't get lost in a sea of chairs or hover over guests.

-Below, find some of the most creative ceremony seating arrangements we’ve seen.
+Below, find unique ceremony seating arrangements we love.

 In the Round

 Arrange your seats in a circular pattern so you're literally surrounded by your loved ones—it’ll make everyone feel included in the ceremony, instead of just looking on.
 We love how this couple chose translucent ghost chairs to keep the focus on the spectacular view.

 "A wedding in the round can be so intimate and warm," says Rice.
 "Just realize you won't have that photo of just the two of you.
 There will always be people in the background."

 If you’re planning to exchange vows beneath a large ceremony structure, like a chuppah, arrange the chairs in a square-like fashion so that they surround the structure.
 This way, your guests will have better views of the ceremony all around.

 Instead of arranging the chairs in straight rows, curve them to create a semi-circle shape, which feels a bit cozier and more intimate.
 Bonus: Guests seated furthest away from the aisle will have a much-improved view.